-Based on the various constraints and intended purposes, four different methodologies were developed for implementing the rules.
-In defining the methodologies for automatic generative process planning, the term current constraint refers to the constraint that is being added, edited, or activated.
+Rules were incorporated in assembly planner to automatically resolve conflicts between top-level and subassembly-level constraints and overrides (when restoring, adding, editing, or activating) at the top-level of the assembly.
+This section describes the implementation of the constraint and override rules enabling the planner to automatically "reconcile" existing constraints and current constraints.
+Based on the various constraints and intended purposes, three distinct methodologies were developed for implementing the rules.
+In defining these methodologies for automatic generative process planning, the term current constraint refers to the constraint that is being added, edited, or activated.
 The term existing constraint refers to the constraint that is in conflict with the current constraint.
-Tables 1-4 present the methodologies.
+Tables 1-3 present the methodologies and associated rules.